mist64/cbmsrc/README.md

 A variant of the "BCD Math Package" printed in the [Commodore 700 Reference Manual](http://www.zimmers.net/anonftp/pub/cbm/programming/b/Commodore_700_Reference_Manual.pdf).
 Extracted from UNKN008.D80 from [Ruud Baltissen's ICPUG disks](http://www.pagetable.com/docs/CBM2_Sources.zip) and converted to LF line breaks and LST-style indenting.

+## ASSEMBLER_C64

+The C64 Macro Assembler (a version of the Commodore Resident Assembler).
+Reconstructed from the ASSEMBLER_TED to build a binary that is identical with the V080282 version, modulo the leftover garage in the original binary between $081A and $0990, which is filled with $AA.

 ## ASSEMBLER_TED

 A version of the Commodore Resident Assembler for the TED series (Plus/4, C16 and C116).
 Extracted from [ted_kernal_basic_src.tar.gz](http://www.zimmers.net/anonftp/pub/cbm/src/plus4/ted_kernal_basic_src.tar.gz).